matiasleize/fR-MCMC/docs/ReadMe_pendents.md

 ### Directories distribution
 '''
-tesis_licenciatura/fr_mcmc --> supermodel/supermodel
-supermodel/supermodel/tests/: this have conatin all that appear in the section "Unit test a lot"
+supermodel/supermodel/tests/: this have contain all that appear in the section "Unit test a lot"
 '''

 ### Other stuff
-Rename solve_sys as solve_sist (grep if it is necessary to change this in other location).

 Add to environment.yml: PythonBox, seaborn, getdist (maybe something else)

 All data should be in Pandas df format (maybe).